nurmians/StructureMapper/README.md

 ## Configuration

-The algorithm is run by executing "python score_poisites.py" in the src/main directory.
+The algorithm is run by executing "python score_poisites.py" in the src/main directory (run with "python2.7 score_poisites.py" if python 3 is set as the default).
 Example usage (run.bat):
 ```python src/main/score_poisites.py -b 3 -t 1 src/main/test/test_input.fasta ./results```